Healthy Living

 Welfare System

-Student can be referred to our Teenage and Family Worker for individual sessions on topics such as:
+Students can be referred by the pastoral team for individual sessions on topics such as:

 The school restaurant also offers a range of healthy choices in their menu.